lilliputten/bem-create-here/README.md

 bem-tools `create` command for executing from current working folder.

-Script scans current folders relative to project root, scans for entities (level, block, mod, elem, elmMod) and runs `bem-tools-create` with specified command line options and some scanned.
+Script scans current folders relative to project root, scans for entities (level, block, mod, elem, elemMod) and runs `bem-tools-create` with specified command line options and some scanned.

 For example suppose project path `...project`, `...project/level` -- for some